KobeW50/visiontq.github.io/_posts/2025-08-21-sablinova-bot-starter-guide.md

 -sethoneypot logschannel {#channelname}
 ```

 > That's it!
-Your honeypot command is ready to catch selfbot's & scammers.
+Your honeypot command is ready to catch selfbots & scammers.

 ---